 In this tour, we will take you to the house of an Iranian family to have dinner with them.
 There, you can sit and chat and have pleasant moments with your hosts.

-Also you will listen to Iranian music and, you will be presented with some different Iranian dishes to have as your dinner.
+Also, you will listen to Iranian music and be presented with some different Iranian dishes to have as your dinner.

 However, if you are interested in learning Iranian recipes, you can join the lady of the house to learn methods and tricks to cook Persian food.
 After dinner, you can help the house lady to clean the table.